Wanda Jackson: 1956–1960: Rock and roll years

 Also in 1958, Jackson saw success overseas with the rock and roll single, "Fujiyama Mama".
 Ken Nelson was reluctant to release the song, with its references to the Hiroshima and Nagasaki bombings.
 Yet, the disc found commercial appeal with Japanese fans, reaching number one on the nation's music chart.
 The song's success led Jackson to a Japanese tour in 1959.
 She played venues in major cities including Tokyo and Okinawa.
 Upon her return to America, Jackson played in Las Vegas with Bob Wills and did additional concerts with her newly formed touring band.
 At different points, the band lineup included Roy Clark and black pianist Big Al Downing.
 She recalled touring alongside Downing, who was sometimes denied entrance into venues because of his race.
 In response, Jackson would refuse to work a show unless Downing performed with her.
 "Look, he's part of our band.
 If he's not welcome, then none of us are," she once told a club owner.

 In 1960, Jackson's album cover of "Let's Have a Party" was discovered by an Iowa disc jockey, which led to an increased interest in it by radio listeners.
 Upon the encouragement of Capitol Records, "Let's Have a Party" was issued as a single the same year.
-By July 1960, the single had reached number 37 on the Billboard pop music chart, becoming her first American rock and roll hit.
+By July 1960, it had reached number 37 on the US Hot 100.
 It also found commercial success in Australia and the United Kingdom.
 The success of "Let's Have a Party" led to Jackson to rename her band "The Party Timers" and prompted her label to release the compilation, Rockin' with Wanda (1960).
 The album included her previously recorded rock songs from the 1950s.
 It would later be reviewed positively by AllMusic, which gave it four and a half stars.

 Her third studio album for Capitol, as noted, came along in early 1961, titled There's a Party Goin' On, which included more rock and roll material.
 Richie Unterberger of AllMusic described the LP as a "pretty solid and energetic set" despite not having "most of Wanda's best rockabilly sides".